I Want to Thank You (song): Year-end charts

+Lawsuit with Mariah Carey

+In June 1994, the song's writer, Kevin McCord, sued American singer Mariah Carey and her music team for incorporating significant musical elements from "I Want to Thank You" into her 1991 song "Make It Happen".
+McCord stated, "If you listen to the chords at the beginning of the song, the similarity is obvious.
+It's the exact same chords in a different key."
+He also noted lyrical similarities.
+Carey's side initially claimed McCord had no standing to sue, but McCord's attorney showed the song's copyright owners had transferred their legal interest in "I Want to Thank You" to McCord "in an effort to adjudicate their claims".
+Though a Carey spokesperson maintained the copyright infringement allegations were false, McCord said he had turned down settlement offers from Carey's camp.
+McCord eventually accepted a settlement offer of about US$500,000.

 Robin S. version

-"I Want to Thank You" was later re-recorded as a house track by American singer and songwriter Robin S., released in March 1994 as the fourth single from her debut album, Show Me Love (1993).
+"I Want to Thank You" was later re-recorded as a house track by American singer and songwriter Robin S., released in March 1994 by Champion and Big Beat as the fourth single from her debut album, Show Me Love (1993).
 This version was produced by Allen George, Fred McFarlane, and Junior Vasquez.
 It was a minor hit in Europe, peaking at number 39 in Belgium and number 48 on the UK Singles Chart.
 On the US Billboard Bubbling Under Hot 100 chart, it reached number three.